September 15, 1829

 A pressing need for space resulted in the construction of Wesley Hall, a $4.5 million facility.
 The Maxey House was constructed on Park Avenue and is now used for Sunday school class.
 The Samaritan Counseling Center opened and later moved to Zelda Road.

 The Youth Program grew so much the Wesley Hall attic was finished out as a worship place for youth.
 The Columbarium, limestone cross, and memorial garden were dedicated.
 In 2004, the Church’s 175th anniversary was celebrated under Dr. Karl K. Stegall.
 Church membership reached 3500.

 In 2007 Dr. Stegall retired, and Dr. Lawson Bran was appointed to replace him.
 Under Dr. Bryan’s leadership, the church’s outreach activities were expanded.
 In 2013 the Respite Ministry was established to provide day care for persons with Alzheimer’s and other forms of dementia.
 Dr. Bryan brought all the Methodist churches in Montgomery together, uniting AME, AME Zion, CME, and United Methodists, in what became an annual Pan-Methodist Pentecost Service.

 In July 2016 Dr. Bryan was elected a bishop for the Southeastern Jurisdictional and assigned to the South Georgia Conference, becoming the first minister from FUMC to go directly into the episcopacy.
-Dr. Jeremy Pridgeon has returned to the church, where he previously served as an associate minister, to become the new senior minister.
+Dr. Jeremy Pridgeon returned to the church, where he previously served as an associate minister, to become the senior minister.